tomekrzymyszkiewicz/graphs/README.md

 TO DO

 - implementation of structures
-  - neighborhood matrix
+  - adjacency matrix
   - incident matrix
-  - neighborhood list
+  - adjacency list
 - implementation of Prims' MST algorithm
 - implementation of Dijkstra algorithm